UNFmontreal/Dcm2Bids/docs/how-to/container.md

 You can put input data in the same parent directory as the output directory, or you can specify the input data directory as a separate volume.
 You must also specify the path to the configuration file.
 If you use the scaffolded dataset, the config file is usually in the `code/` directory.

-You can also deface your data and validate your BIDS data using the `--bids_validate` flag.
+You can also [deface your data](use-advanced-commands.md#post_op) and [validate your BIDS data](use-advanced-commands.md#-bids_validate) using the `--bids_validate` flag.

 === "Docker"

     ```
-    docker run --rm -v
+    docker run --rm -it \
+    -B /path/to/input-data:/input \
+    -B /path/to/output-dir/new_bids_dataset:/output \
+    unfmontreal/dcm2bids:latest --auto_extract_entities --bids_validate \
+    -o /output -d /input -c /output/code/config.json -p 001
     ```

 === "Apptainer/Singularity"